Abgael/Setting_up_Ubuntu_to_AOSP/README.md

 # Setting up Ubuntu 16.04 to AOSP
-Script to set basic tools for Android ROM development
+A simple script to set basic tools for Android ROM development